-- 4.1 An oral examination before the Ordaining Council at the completion of the second year of ministry.
-The Council will examine a candidate's: - 4.1.1 call to the Gospel ministry, - 4.1.2 personal experience and maturity in Christ, - 4.1.3 theological understanding and working knowledge of Scripture, - 4.1.4 response form from local church leadership where candidate has been serving, - 4.1.5 response form from the District Superintendent with whom the ordinand is working, - 4.1.6 response form from the Senior Pastor with whom the ordinand is working.

-- 4.2 The Council may also examine the candidate generally on any of the reports submitted or books included in the reading course. - 4.3 Ordaining Councils will vary according to the linguistic and cultural background of the applicant.
+- An oral examination before the Ordaining Council at the completion of the second year of ministry.
+The Council will examine a candidate's: - i. call to the Gospel ministry, - ii. personal experience and maturity in Christ, - iii. theological understanding and working knowledge of Scripture, - iv. response form from local church leadership where candidate has been serving, - v. response form from the District Superintendent with whom the ordinand is working, - vi. response form from the senior pastor with whom the ordinand is working. - b) The Council may also examine the candidate generally on any of the reports submitted or books included in the reading course. - c) Ordaining Councils will vary according to the linguistic and cultural background of the applicant.
 It is suggested that three members from the District Ordaining Council meet with two members of the linguistic and cultural background of the candidate for the oral examination.